NLnetLabs/inetnum/README.md

 # inetnum - Internet Number Resources

-This create contains the two Internet Number Resource: Prefix and ASNs.
+This create contains the two Internet Number Resources: Prefix and ASNs.

 For use in inter-domain routing related applications.